kigster/sym/README.md

 My secret data
 ```

-The line that says `Coin::Vault listening at: druby://127.0.0.1:24924` is the indication that the local dRB server used for caching passwords has been started.
-Password caching is off by default, but is enabled with `-c` flag.
+Note that password caching is off by default, but is enabled with `-c` flag.
 In the example above, the decryption step fetched the password from the cache, and so the user was not required to re-enter the password.

 __Direct Editing Encrypted Files__